 - Students will maintain a B- or better throughout the year.
 If students conclude first semester below a B- the teacher may require the student to move to a non-honors equivalent course or drop the course if the non-honors course is not available.
-As a senior, if the course is required for graduation, the student must take the course elsewhere (online or community college). - To enroll in an Honors/AP math class, students should earn an 83% or higher in the prerequisite class.
-Teachers reserve the right to make exceptions. - AP students are encouraged to take the AP Exams in May if they maintain a "B" average in the class. - If a student earns 79% or lower for the second semester, their course will not be identified as Advanced Placement on their transcript and will lose the 5.0 weight. - Students may decide to drop an AP/Honors class within the first 4 weeks of the beginning of each semester and enroll in a similar non-honors course (if there is availability).
+As a senior, if the course is required for graduation, the student must take the course elsewhere (online or community college). - To enroll in an Honors/AP math class, students should earn 80% or higher in the pre-requisite class.
+Teachers reserve the right to make exceptions. - AP students are encouraged to take the AP Exams in May if they maintain a "B" average in the class. - If a student earns 79% or lower for the first semester, the student will be required to transfer to the non-honors/AP version of that same course for the second semester. - If a student earns 79% or lower for the second semester, their course will not be identified as Advanced Placement on their transcript and will lose the 5.0 weight. - Students may decide to drop an AP/Honors class within the first 4 weeks of the beginning of each semester and enroll in a similar non-honors course (if there is availability).
 After the first 4 weeks, students will receive a WF (withdrawal failing) if the student is failing the class.
-As a senior, if the course is required for graduation, they will need to take it elsewhere (online or community college).
+As a senior, if the course is required for graduation, they will need to take it elsewhere and should visit the Guidance Counseling Office for options.